roenseed/bike-project/README.md

 6. **Presentation**: Preparing a comprehensive presentation to secure executive approval for the proposed marketing strategy.

 ## KEY DATA PROCESSING AND ANALYSIS
 ### **Data Collection**
-- The public data has been made available by Motivate International Inc. under license: [(Data License Agreement | Divvy Bikes)](https://divvybikes.com/data-license-agreement)
+- The public data has been made available by Motivate International Inc. under license: [Data License Agreement | Divvy Bikes](https://divvybikes.com/data-license-agreement).
-- The downloaded original dataset from Cyclistic is reliable, accurate, and comprehensive records with complete and unbiased information and it is proven fit for use.
+- The downloaded original dataset from Cyclistic is reliable, accurate, and comprehensive, with complete and unbiased information, proven fit for use.
-- To access the original public dataset source from [(divvy-tripdata)](https://divvy-tripdata.s3.amazonaws.com/index.html)
+- To access the original public dataset source, visit: [Divvy Trip Data](https://divvy-tripdata.s3.amazonaws.com/index.html).

 ### **Data Cleaning and Modeling**
-- The preliminary data cleaning step begins with load 12 .csv, each csv represents a one-month dataset of the year 2022, datasets into the Jupyter Notebook with Python3 (ipykernal).
-- The Data Cleaning ensures data accuracy and completeness by handling missing values, duplicates, and inconsistencies
-- Here is my essential data cleaning and modeling process through [Python Script](https://github.com/roenseed/bike-project/blob/main/bike_clean.ipynb)

 #### **Example Detailed Steps:**
 1. **Loading Data:**